 \subsubsection{Updating of Structured Data-derived Knowledge}

 A minimal segment $\mathbf{S}_{\iota}^k$ is a time-indexed sample and cannot directly update the SD-KG $\mathcal{G}_d$, which is organized over semantic node types and their relations.
-To bridge segment-level data and the graph-level representation, we introduce the \emph{knowledge unit} as the minimal semantic unit distilled from a segment: it aligns static attribute, behavior pattern, and imputation function, serving as the atomic granularity for SD-KG updating.
+To bridge segment-level data and the graph-level representation, we introduce the \emph{knowledge unit} as the minimal semantic unit distilled from a segment: it includes a static attribute, a behavior pattern, and an imputation function, and it serves as the atomic granularity for SD-KG updating.